flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180204-russia-investigation.md

     How Did We Get Here?
   card_citation: How Did We Get Here?
 card_2:
-  card_text: "**MAY 2017:**\n\nFormer FBI Director **Robert Mueller** is appointed by the Deputy Attorney General Rod Rosenstein to lead an investigation into the Russian governmenta\x19s efforts to interfere with America’s 2016 Presidential election\n\n**FYI:** Attorney General Jeff Sessions recused himself from Russia inquiry"
+  card_text: "**MAY 2017:**nnFormer FBI Director **Robert Mueller** is appointed by the Deputy Attorney General Rod Rosenstein to lead an investigation into the Russian governmentax19s efforts to interfere with America’s 2016 Presidential electionnn**FYI:** Attorney General Jeff Sessions recused himself from Russia inquiry"
   card_citation: ''
 card_3:
   card_text: >-